Book-Meet/YomiHomies/README.md

 ## Download the app in the play store
 YomiHomies is available in the play store!
 We'll be coming to the app store soon tooo! https://play.google.com/store/apps/details?id=com.cc18.yomihomies

+## Product Name
+Why YomiHomies?
+Our team is made up of two Japanese and two Americans.
+So we thought it would be nice if our name reflected drew from both Japanese and English.
+The literal meaning of YomieHomies would be 'reading friend' where Yomi (or 読 in Japanese) means reading and homies is a colloquial word for friend.
+Hence, YomiHomies, an app to make friends based on the books you love to read.